kevinsupendi/intern-pendi/README.md

 ### After setting up
-By default all addons below will be automatically deployed in the process, except for Jenkins application.
+By default all addons below will be automatically deployed in the process, except for Jenkins and Kibana application.
 You can try deploying several application or change deployed addons configuration.

 Here is a few suggestions of useful addons and Kubernetes resources :